mikemospan/COMP2511-Tutorial/tute04/README.md

 ## C. Design by Contract

-[Replace with exercise on code review - 21T3 Exam Q9, TBA]

 1. What is Design by Contract?

 2. Discuss briefly as a class how you have used Design by Contract already in previous courses.